Best Resume Format for Any Job: Examples & Templates

 Skills: Unlike the other resume formats, a functional resume has several skills sections:

-- The “Summary of Qualifications” section describes your best skills and how these skills were put into action.
+- The “Summary of Qualifications” section describes your best skills and how you put these skills into action.
 You can refer to internships, projects or extracurricular activities relevant to the job.

-Work History: Keep this section concise, listing any previous positions or professional experiences, names of the companies you’ve worked for and your dates of employment, as seen in our resume format example above.
+Work History: Keep this section concise, listing any previous positions or professional experiences, names of the companies you’ve worked for, and dates of employment.

 If you don’t have formal work experience, include any relevant internships, volunteer work or extracurricular activities.